 - The major draws upon both the humanities and the social sciences (especially Psychology, Anthropology, and Sociology), so you may be able to complete some D2 as well as D1 requirements as you complete the major. - SWGS majors must choose one of 2 ways to complete the major's capstone: either write a year-long thesis or conduct community-based engaged research through the Seminar and Practicum in Engaged Research.
-If they choose the latter, they take an 11th course-a 1-credit Pre-Seminar-in the fall, then the concurrent Seminar and Practicum in the spring.
+If they choose the latter, they take an 11th course-a 2-credit Pre-Seminar-in the fall, then the concurrent 2-credit Seminar and 3-credit Practicum in the spring.
 The practicum is the academic course within which a student does the research with the community partner.
-All courses other than the Pre-Seminar are the standard 3 credit hours.
+All courses outside the Seminar and Practicum sequence are the standard 3 credit hours.
 Some students do both the thesis and the community-based research project, but this is not required.
-The engaged research projects and theses are presented publicly at year-end events. - The seminar and community-based practicum are open to non-majors, and you do not have to be a senior.
-However, permission is required, so do contact the DUS well before preregistration. - Students writing a thesis will work individually with their own individual faculty mentor.
+The engaged research projects and theses are presented publicly at year-end events. - The Seminar and Practicum in Engaged Research sequence is open to non-majors, and you do not have to be a senior.
+However, permission is required, so do contact the DUS and Staff Associate Director well before preregistration. - Students writing a thesis will work individually with their own individual faculty mentor.
 Typically a thesis seminar taught by a different faculty member is also offered, to help structure the students' progress over the year.
 Past theses have ranged in area from ethnographic study, to literature or film critique, to political analysis. - Apart from the independent research projects that all SWGS majors do, there are plenty of other ways that students can get involved in research, including in that being done by CSWGS faculty members.
 Also, the scholarly journal Feminist Economics is housed in CSWGS. - It is also often the case that feminist, gender, and sexuality research can be done in another discipline/major that the student is pursuing.